briansimiyuj/doctor-appointment-app/README.md

       2. Create a Modal Body component and mount it on the Cancel Appointment Modal component
       3. Wrap the Modal Body component with a Modal Provider
+      4. Create a Reason component and mount it on the Modal Body component
+        a.
+It will have a text area to input the reason for cancellation
+        b.
+If the reason is empty, show an error message

 ### Settings Context